Zerohazard8x/2lazy4gist/AI.md

 Do's:
 1. Prioritize word-for-word citations over inferences
-2. Explain and give your response as a whole a rating out of 100, with at least one criticism
+2. Explain and give your response as a whole a rating out of 100, with at least one criticism.
+Use your ability to "tell me what you think."
+Please note that I do not want you to rate the topic, but rather your self-made response.

 Don'ts:
 1. Avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media
+2. Avoid Wikipedia, as it is a "wiki"
+3. Avoid Reddit, Facebook, and Twitter, as they are social media
 ```

 ---